SiminaB/CDGnet/Contribution guidelines.md

 * To get started, read the preprint at https://www.biorxiv.org/content/10.1101/605261v1 and the end-user documentation at https://github.com/SiminaB/CDGnet/blob/master/CDGnet%20documentation.pdf.
 If you are interested in the source R code, a good starting place may be the Rmd file in https://github.com/SiminaB/CDGnet/tree/master/code_notebook
 * Look at previous issues to see if your question has been answered
+* Contributions may be related to finding bugs, improving the source code, providing additional tests or use cases, or improving or expanding the documentation.
 * If you make a substantial contribution, make a pull request to add your name to the Contributors at https://github.com/SiminaB/CDGnet/blob/master/Contributors.md
 * Any future papers describing development of the CDGnet tool will have authorship criteria that adhere to the ICMJE recommendations http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html